hubblestack/pulsar/README.rst

          batch: False

-In order to receive Pulsar notifications you'll need to install the custom returners found in the Quasar_
+In order to receive Pulsar notifications you'll need to install the custom returners found in the Quasar_ repository.

 Example of using the Slack Pulsar returner to recieve FIM notifications: